infonomic/remix.infonomic.io/README.md

 Building a complete design system including design language and tokens is not a small task and we've barely scratched the surface.
 We've mostly relied on Tailwind CSS utility classes and Tailwind plugins for typography, spacing and color.
 No effort was made to extract a configurable theme system (apart from the light and dark mode switcher).
 We simply built what worked.
 We also think there's value in 'intents' - such as 'primary', 'secondary', 'info', 'success', 'warning', 'danger' - and so button, alert and toast components implement an 'intent' system.
 We may create mapping definitions for these in `tailwind.config.js` to make swapping out a base color theme and color system easier.

-Here's a brief introduction to the core components, where they came from, and how they've been configured.
+Below is a brief introduction to the core components, where they came from, and how they've been configured.
+And here's what's on our current [TODO](./TODO.md) list if you felt like lending a hand (take a look at the [Contributions](#contributions) section).

 [Alert](https://github.com/infonomic/remix.infonomic.io/blob/develop/app/ui/components/notifications/alert.tsx) - supports 'intents', and is based on the Radix `@radix-ui/react-primitive` - which in turn means it supports 'slots' and the  `asChild` prop - allowing you to takeover the alert completely, merging default alert styles and props with your own styles and props ('slot' uses `React.cloneElement` and `mergeProps` under the hood.
 It's very cool).
 Alerts are animated via [Headless UI Transition](https://headlessui.com/react/transition).